-The increase in revenue of \$129.1 million (or 33%) in the Institutional distribution channel in 2006 from 2005 resulted principally from a 41% increase in average assets under management.
+The increase in revenue of \$130.8 million (or 25%) in the Institutional distribution channel in 2007 from 2006 resulted principally from a 35% increase in average assets under management.
+The increase in average assets under management resulted principally from positive investment performance in 2006 and 2007, net client cash flows in 2006 and, to a lesser extent, our 2006 investment in a new Affiliate.
+The increase in revenue was proportionately less than the increase in assets under management primarily as a result of our equity method investments, as we do not consolidate revenue or expenses of such Affiliates.

+Our revenue increased \$129.1 million (or 33%) in 2006 from 2005, primarily as a result of a 41% increase in average assets under management.
 The increase in average assets under management resulted principally from positive investment performance and net client cash flows and, to a lesser extent, our 2005 investments in new Affiliates.
 The increase in revenue was proportionately less than the increase in assets under management primarily as a result of our equity method investments, as we do not consolidate revenue or expenses of such Affiliates.

-Our revenue increased \$123.4 million (or 47%) in 2005 from 2004, primarily as a result of a 71% increase in average assets under management.
-The increase in assets under management resulted principally from our investments in new Affiliates in 2004 and 2005, and to a lesser extent, from positive investment performance and net client cash flows.
-The increase in revenue was proportionately less than the growth in assets under management primarily as a result of our equity method investments, as we do not consolidate the revenue or expenses of these Affiliates.
-Unrelated to the change in assets under management, the increase in revenue was also a result of higher performance fees in 2005 as compared to 2004.